See our other plugins, too!

 1. From the Effects panel (Video Effects > Pixelan folder), drag SpiceMaster 2.5 onto a clip.
 The SpiceMaster window will then appear.
 Then see the Basics Within SpiceMaster section below on this page.
 Applied as a video effect, SpiceMaster will softly/organically reveal ANY content in LOWER tracks.
 Applying a SpiceMaster transition to the head or tail of a single non-overlapped clip also will do that.

-In Adobe Premiere Elements 11 or later:
+In Adobe Premiere Elements 11 or later (Windows):

 • As a transition: